2023-2024 Mercury Retrograde Dates

 For the inner planets, Mercury and Venus, the mechanism that causes them to turn retrograde is the same, but in reverse.
 Mercury and Venus appear to go retrograde when they lap us.

 Because Mercury completes its orbit around the Sun in only 88 days, the Swift Planet becomes retrograde three or four times in a calendar year, for about three weeks at a time.
 Outer planets have less frequent, but longer-lasting, periods of retrograde motion.

 So what does all of that have to do with people wanting to hide in their rooms for weeks at a time?

-Astrologers believe that the Moon, stars, planets, and Sun affect happenings here on Earth, and that each planet in our Solar System rules a different aspect of life.
+Astrologers believe that the Moon, stars, planets, and Sun affect happenings here on Earth and that each planet in our Solar System rules a different aspect of life.
+Learn more about this.

 Like the Greek messenger god it was named for, Mercury is said to govern transportation and communication.